Automattic/jetpack/readme.txt

 * Contact Form: allow site owners to set value for each option field via the shortcode. #5351
 * JSON API: allow updating translations from the API. #5552, #5594
 * JSON API: allow alternative theme installation methods via the API. #5704
+* Monitor: email checkbox with a link to manage settings on WordPress.com. #5751
 * Related Posts: allow updating Related Posts options from the customizer. #4293
 * Related Posts: add a filter allowing site owners to customize the output of the Related Posts headline. #5740
 * Widgets: add Blog Stats, Authors, Follow, Milestone. #5497, #5511, #5615